ManOnTopain/BamBam/README.md

 Apparently they promote it saying it's better than prism but they actually skid from prism (Master has access to it)

-They also self-exposed themselfs in banners saying that they have prism killaura

 Their own gui is actually dogshit (same as ASStolfos) and whitelist can be cracked easily